agrc/metadata-asset-tracking-tool/metadata/political/senate_districts_2022_to_2032.md

 ### What does the dataset represent?

 Each polygon in this dataset represents the approximate geographic boundary that a given senator represents.
 The DIST field contains the House district number.
-UGRC also included the COLOR4 field so that you can recolor the polygons so that no two adjacent districts display with the same color.
+UGRC also included the COLOR4 field so that you can symbolize the polygons so that no two adjacent districts display with the same color.

 ### How was the dataset created?